Robert Hicks (American author): Historic preservation

-He was founding chairman emeritus of "Franklin's Charge: A Vision and Campaign for the Preservation of Historic Open Space" in the fight to secure and preserve both battlefield and other historic open space in Williamson County.
-Franklin's Charge took on the massive mission of saving what remains of the eastern flank of the battlefield at Franklin -– the largest remaining undeveloped fragment of the battlefield -– and turning it into a public battlefield park.
-The American Battlefield Protection Program has called this endeavor "the largest battlefield reclamation in North American history."
-By the end of 2005, Franklin's Charge had already raised over 5 million dollars toward this goal, surpassing anything ever done within any other community in America to preserve battlefield open space.
+The American Battlefield Protection Program has called his work to preserve the site of the Battle of Franklin "the largest battlefield reclamation in North American history."
+By the end of 2005, Franklin's Charge had already raised over 5 million dollars toward this goal.
 As Jim Lighthizer, President of the Civil War Preservation Trust has said, "There is no 'close second' in any community in America, to what Robert Hicks and Franklin's Charge has done in Franklin."
 The Governor named Hicks as a commissioner to plan out the 150th Anniversary of the Civil War in Tennessee.